elben/elben.github.io-jekyll/_posts/2014-09-15-understanding-transducers.markdown

 We see that with higher-order functions, we are able to define `map` and `filter` in terms of `reduce`.

 Both versions, however, required intermediate vectors—one for map and one for filter.
-One important property of transducers is that they should employ only one collection irregardless of the number of transformations.
+One important property of transducers is that they should employ only one collection regardless of the number of transformations.
 How can we accomplish that?

 ## Another step in abstraction